 Aside from acid reflux, if you've ever vomited, then you've personally experienced food and liquids going in the wrong direction.
 During vomiting, the LES opens as a natural response to the body, wanting to rid the body of something toxic.

-So now that you know that acid reflux is a result of your stomach not being acidic enough, what may cause it while following a keto diet?
+So now that you know that acid reflux symptoms are a result of your stomach not being acidic enough, what may cause it while following a keto diet?